geckohooks/criticalRepo/README.md

 Kojima, H. (2019) *Death Stranding.* Kojima Productions.
 McCall, J. (2020) ‘The Historical Problem Space Framework: Games as a Historical Medium,’ *Game Studies,* Vol.  20, No. 3.
 [Available online at http://gamestudies.org/2003/articles/mccall].

+### Step 2: Create new files for each item in the list, or duplicate the bibliography and
+This is so that you can have one copy that remains purely made up of bibliographic data (names, titles, publishers, dates etc.); and the other

-### Step 2: Annotate each source
+### Step 3: Annotate each source
+- Start with a bibliographic data (names, titles, publishers, dates etc.)
-- Start with a paragraph or two summarizing the source: what it says, why its useful, whether it agrees or disagrees with others, how it adds to the discourse/practice.
+- Next a paragraph or two summarizing the source: what it is or says, why its useful, how it adds to the discourse/practice etc.
-- Take quotes from text sources (these should be Harvard Referenced)
-- Write notes about them
+- Take quotes from text sources (these should be Harvard Referenced) & write notes about them (see below)
 - Describe and analyse non-text sources

 Notes may: